In Memoriam: November 22, 1965 – November 16, 2025

 I miss him deeply.
 Rest in peace, Dave.
 I will carry your memory with gratitude and love.

-Friendship and appreciation
+Friendship and Appreciation

 Herb Fong

-Relationship to Dave: Stanford employer for Stanford’s foothills regeneration program
+Stanford employer for Stanford’s foothills regeneration program

-Year you met Dave: Mid to late 80’s
+Year you met Dave:

 Dave was always responsible, caring, and excited about his work with the environment and trees.
 I watched him progress from an eager worker to a respected tree professional.
 He helped develop the protocol and methods to help regenerate the oak population in the Stanford foothills.
 He and David Schrom worked out and refined methods to germinate oaks, coordinate volunteers to ensure the seedlings survival and ensure project success.
 I watched him develop his knowledge and experience with the oak project to the point he helped introduce new and under-appreciated oaks seldom used or found in the trade.
 His position in the planting of the Apple building helped introduce many to unique oak species available now in the trade because of his efforts.
 I watched Dave help California horticulture evolve into a new appreciation of appropriate oaks and plants for evolving conditions.
 His work and efforts will long be remembered and have an impact in our communities and future.
 Thank you Dave for your contributions and friendship.
 You are missed.